gurkavcu/BookSale/README.md

 ## How to Test

-We need to install grunt-karma & firefox launcher plugin to test easily :
+We need to install grunt-karma , karma-jasmine and firefox launcher plugins :

 * npm install grunt-karma
+* npm install karma-jasmine
 * npm install karma-firefox-launcher

 Now all you need to do is :

 * grunt karma